Skip to main content

 How It Differs from a Homestead Exemption

-The ag valuation is different in every way: it changes the valuation method entirely, must be reapplied for and re-qualified annually, and depends on continuous agricultural use.
+The ag valuation is different in every way: it changes the valuation method entirely and depends on continuous agricultural use.
+Once approved, it carries forward automatically.
+A new application is not required in later years unless the ownership changes, the land stops qualifying, or the chief appraiser requests one.
+If the land stops qualifying, you must notify the appraisal office in writing before May 1.
 A property can carry both - the homestead portion and the agricultural portion are valued separately.

 Run Your Own Numbers

 The savings estimator takes a property's acreage, market value, and county tax rate and returns the agricultural-valuation tax bill against the market-rate tax bill.
-For specific county requirements and vetted local consultants, look up the county directly.
+For specific county requirements, look up the county directly.
+For beekeeping, consultants like Hive Riot Honey Company can help with county-specific requirements.

 Need help with your application?

-The Texas Land Tax consultant directory tracks 553+ vetted Texas ag-exemption professionals by county and specialty.
+The Texas Land Tax consultant directory lists Texas ag-exemption professionals by county and specialty.
+Listings are self-submitted and are not vetted or endorsed by Texas Land Tax.

 Find a consultant in your county